bloggins/XLL-AES/README.md

-*code borrowed from Sektor7 RTO course
+*code borrowed from Sektor7 Mal Dev course

 Usage: import files into VS, use aes.py to encrypt payload, compile into DLL, change extension to .xll, sign XLL file.